Oneflow-Inc/libai/docs/source/tutorials/basics/Train_and_Eval_Command_Line.md

 ## Evaluation

-If you want to evaluate your model without training, set `--eval-only` in your command line, and set `train.load_weight`.
+To evaluate your model without training, set `--eval-only` in your command line, and set `train.load_weight`.

 Besides, `train.evaluation.eval_iter=20` will be valid in `--eval-only` if you set it.
 You can set `eval_iter` according to your own needs.